-Self-Guided Walking Tour in Kutna Hora
+Self-Guided Walking Tour in Kutná Hora

 8 Stops 4.7 km ~2.2 hours

-Walking tour route map of Kutna Hora
+Walking tour route map of Kutná Hora Open interactive map

-Why Walk Kutna Hora?
+Why Walk Kutná Hora?
 A Self-Guided Tour

 Most people come to Kutná Hora for one reason: the bone church.
 They take the train from Prague, see the skulls, take their photos, and leave.
 That's a mistake.
 The town that silver built is a compact UNESCO old quarter, and you can walk the whole thing in an afternoon without ever waiting for a bus.
 This route does it properly.
 It starts at the Sedlec Ossuary near the main station, then runs you straight into the upper town where the royal mint, a medieval silver mine, and a five-nave Gothic cathedral sit within a ten-minute stroll of each other.